joola/joola/docs/technical-documentation/using/sdk/Using-The-SDK.md

 </script>
 ```

+Open the html page we just created in your webbrowser and check out the console,
+you'll notice the console.log containing the `joolaio` object.

 #### Using joola.io SDK from NodeJS
 For this walkthrough, we'll be using a standalone version of the SDK as in most cases dictate.